-Wilson told the BBC that he was motivated by liberty to design the gun printed on an $8,000 printer purchased on eBay.
+Wilson told the that he was motivated by liberty to design the gun printed on an $8,000 printer purchased on eBay.

 “There is a demand of guns – there just is.
 There are states all over the world that say you can’t own firearms – and that’s not true anymore,” he said.

 “I’m seeing a world where technology says you can pretty much be able to have whatever you want.
 It’s not up to the political players any more.”